V1GENIUS/InstiGo-master/README.md

 - [KensBurnView](https://github.com/flavioarfaria/KenBurnsView) - Android ImageViews animated by Ken Burns Effect
 - [Boom Menu](https://github.com/Nightonke/BoomMenu) - A menu which can ...
 BOOM! - Android
 - [Butterknife](http://jakewharton.github.io/butterknife/) - View "injection" library for Android
-- [RxJava](https://github.com/ReactiveX/RxJava) - Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.

 ## Project Setup
 After cloning the project, you need to replace the existing Firebase json file with yours.
 Follow the steps below to add json file to your project: